 Risk Management

 Responsible lecturer: Dr. P. Cirillo

 Course code: WI3421TU

 Period: 2

 ECTS: 3

 Course description:

-companies and financial analyzed and estimated u by practitioners.
-For ever The course is meant to p main topics of risk analysis and management for banks, insurance institutions.
-The main economic and financial risks will presented, using the state-of-the-art techniques available in the literature and used ry tool a discussion about its weaknesses and strengths will be given. rovide the students with a broad basic knowledge of risk management integrate the topics taught in the other courses.
+The course will cover the main topics of risk analysis and management for banks, insurance companies and financial institutions.
+The main economic and financial risks will presented, analyzed and estimated using the state-of-the-art techniques available in the literature and used by practitioners.
+For every tool a discussion about its weaknesses and strengths will be given.
+The course is meant to provide the students with a broad basic knowledge of risk management issues and is designed to integrate the topics taught in the other courses.